KyleWilliford/bemore/README.md

 Install ngrok:
 ---
-Go here https://ngrok.com/ and download the package for your operating system. unzip the archive (instructions are on the same page) For this project, you will expose localhost to the internet on port 8080 with a randomized domain name. run  `$ ./ngrok http 8080`
+Go here https://ngrok.com/ and download the package for your operating system.

+unzip the archive (command instructions are on the same page as the downloads)

+For this project, you will expose localhost to the internet on port 8080 with a randomized domain name.

+run  `$ ./ngrok http 8080`

 You should see something similar to this:

 ![Alt text](/images/ngrok-http-8080.png?raw=true "ngrok http 8080")

 More documentation on ngrok: https://ngrok.com/docs/2